-When I was growing up, Sunday afternoons were reserved for hours-long visits to the swimming pool located on the outskirts of my town in Bauchi, Nigeria.
-I was a little girl who had anxious thoughts from my earliest memories, worrying about everything from whether my heart would stop beating at any moment to if I’d unknowingly sold my soul to the devil which would condemn me to an eternity in flames.
-Yet, after attending Catholic mass on Sunday mornings, I wouldn’t be able to sit still in the back of the car knowing that once we were home we’d move onto the next phase of the day: packing picnic baskets and towels for the swimming pool!
-Under the watchful eyes of our mothers, my sisters, friends, and I would play for hours on end in the pool, untill our fingers looked like baby prunes, and we’d had our fill of mistakenly gulping down chlorinated water.
+From my earliest memories, I was a little girl who had anxious thoughts worrying about everything, from whether my heart would stop beating at any moment to if I’d unknowingly sold my soul to the devil which would condemn me to an eternity in flames.
+Yet, after attending Catholic Mass on Sunday mornings, I wouldn’t be able to sit still in the back of the car knowing that, once we were home, we’d move onto the next phase of the day — packing picnic baskets and towels for the swimming pool.
+Under the watchful eyes of our mothers, my sisters, friends, and I would play for hours on end in the pool, until our fingers looked like baby prunes, and we’d had our fill of mistakenly gulping down chlorinated water.
 Nothing could distract from our fun.
 Nothing that is, till the advent of cable TV.One Sunday, during the summer of 1997, my dad unexpectedly showed up poolside to surprise my mom, sisters and I — he had just had cable TV installed at our house.
 That was the only time our visit to the pool was cut short as we raced back home to premiere our new home entertainment.
 The evening was spent glued in front of the TV watching the British network, Sky One.

 Anyone who has ever had mental health difficulties may be able to identify with this scenario.
 My generalized anxiety disorder and OCD meant that, from a very young age, I’ve struggled with intrusive thoughts that have often left me feeling debilitated and terrified.
-The unrelenting nature of mental illness makes it often feel like a never-ending circus.With their usual teamwork, the crew manages to save most of the captives through a deal whereby Janeway trades herself for the captives.
-In the final act of the episode, Janeway reveals to the clown that she is in fact only a holographic projection whilst the real Janeway is safe in the real world with the captives and her crew.
-The entire virtual world darkens as the clown realizes he cannot exist without any real people to torment.
-He asks Janeway what will become of him, with a smirk she responds, “Like all fear, you eventually...vanish.”When The Clown told her that he was afraid of disappearing, she simply responded, “I know,” as the screen faded to black.
+The unrelenting nature of mental illness makes it often feel like a never-ending circus.With their usual teamwork, the crew managed to save most of the captives through a deal where Janeway traded herself for the captives.
+In the final act of the episode, Janeway revealed to The Clown that she is, in fact, only a holographic projection; the real Janeway is safe in the real world with the captives and her crew.
+The entire virtual world darkened as The Clown realized he could not exist without any real victims to torment.
+He asked Janeway what will become of him, and with a smirk, she stated, “Like all fear, you eventually...vanish.”When The Clown told her that he was afraid of disappearing, she simply responded, “I know,” as the screen faded to black.

 This entire scene plays out like a best-case scenario in Exposure Response Prevention Therapy (ERPT), which is a form of Cognitive Behavioral Therapy (CBT), in which someone with OCD faces their fear squarely, then intentionally refrains from performing compulsive rituals afterwards.
 These rituals ordinarily would provide some level of comfort from the disturbing thoughts.
 My 11-year old mind would forever hold onto that closing scene, even though at the time, I didn't understand the significance of looking at my fears squarely in the face.
 Janeway faced fear, but only after she’d established a strategy.
 She assessed the situation, and with the help, advice, and expertise of her crew members, evaluated her best options for success.
 It is notable that Janeway herself was never in danger as she was not in the circus.
-However, she took control of the situation and enacted her duty of care to her crew and The Clown’s captives.I am now a 33-year old academic, teacher, writer, and mental health advocate who is unapologetic about Janeway being my favourite Star Trek captain and one of my top five inspirational women.
+However, she took control of the situation and enacted her duty of care to her crew and The Clown’s captives.I am now a 33-year old academic, teacher, writer, and mental health advocate who is unapologetic about Janeway being my favorite Star Trek captain, as well as one of my top five inspirational women.
 Fear has played a major role in my life, having influenced — both for the positive and negative — decisions from my career trajectory to my dating choices and other in-betweens.
-It was only in my late twenties that I applied my own strategies, albeit clumsily, to start naming my different fears and facing up to them.
-Sometimes I defeated them, and others still remain in the back of my mind dancing around like greyed-out clowns and minions waiting for the right moment to resurge.
+It was only in my late 20s that I applied my own strategies, albeit clumsily, to start naming my different fears and facing them.
+Sometimes I defeated them; others still remain in the back of my mind dancing around like greyed-out clowns and minions waiting for the right moment to resurge.

-At the age of 11 Captain Janeway taught me a very important lesson, one that I will use for the rest of my life: when those fears make their presence known and felt again, I trust that I have everything I need to look them squarely in the face.
+At the age of 11, Captain Janeway taught me a very important lesson, one that I will use for the rest of my life — when those fears make their presence known and felt again, I trust that I have everything I need to look them squarely in the face.

 Furaha Asani (she/her) is an academic, mental health advocate, and freelance writer who loves Voyager, red lipstick, and social justice.